eciuperc/Minesweeper_with_Help_and_Automatic_Modes/README.md

   <figcaption> <p align="center">Only one neighbor of the tile clicked has a mine</p> </figcaption>
 </figure>

 - When we think a tile has a mine, we can right-click on it, which sets a flag on it and marks it as "mined" for the rest of the game.
-For example, in the following image, the top-left tile has two neighbor tiles, and one of its three neighbors is already uncovered, so the two other tiles must have a mine.
+In the following example, the top-left tile has two neighbor tiles, and one of its three neighbors is already uncovered, so the two other tiles have to have a mine.

 <figure class="image">
   <p align="center" float="left">